Easier ways to pay

 You don’t need your card or a smartphone to make contactless payments – there are other options, too.

-You don’t need to bank with us to use bPay, but there is a small charge for each bPay gadget.
+You don’t need to bank with us to use Pingit, but there's a charge for Pingit devices.
 Find out more about Pingit devices

 - Direct Debits and standing orders are great ways to pay your regular bills – and they mean you won’t ever forget to pay.

 Direct Debits must be set up with the company you want to pay, but you can set up a regular payment to someone with a standing order by calling into a branch or by telephoning us (you can do it online and with our app, too)

 - A high-visibility card can help if problems with your sight make it difficult to use a debit card.
 There are 12 designs with easy-to-read numbers and a notch so you can feel which way round the card goes into a cash machine slot.
 Just ask for a high-visibility card in your local branch